 Script supervising—and filmmaking in general—is all about helping to answer these questions: “How are you getting into a scene?” and “How are you getting out of a scene?”
 And, most importantly: “How are your scenes blending together to make a beautiful piece of art?”

-On June 19, Horton returned to Film Independent’s offices to discuss her role on set a liaison between director and editor—not to mention her highly organized notes process, which records every action and ever detail of every day.
+Horton recently returned to Film Independent to discuss her role on set a liaison between director and editor—not to mention her highly organized notes process, which records every action and ever detail of every day.
 Film Independent’s Paul Cowling served as moderator.
 Long story short: it’s not such a simple process:

 SCRIPT SUPERVISING ESSENTIALS